httpwg/wg-materials/ietf101/minutes.md

   - Martin - Mozilla
     - in TLS/1.3 server can send settings first anyway.
 Temporary problem, not dire

 * Is modifying CONNECT REASONABLE?
   + in every codebase, connect is handled in a different codepath already.
   + alternative: new method rather than CONNECT
   - Mark Nottingham
-    - want to make sure that we conciously do this: having a protocol specific setting override standard HTTP method behaviour
+    - want to make sure that we consciously do this: having a protocol specific setting override standard HTTP method behaviour
   - Julien (??)
     - what's the process for defining new headers?
 H2 spec says we